colmap/colmap/doc/faq.rst

 To use these presets from the command-line, you can save the current set of options as ``File > Save project`` after choosing the presets.
 The resulting project file can be opened with a text editor to view the different options.
+Alternatively, you can generate the project file also from the command-line by running ``colmap project_generator``.

 Extending COLMAP